trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 ```

 The only binary using `libstdc++` in `bootstrapTools` is `patchelf`.
 We
-had to extend it's `RUNPATH` as well.
+had to extend its `RUNPATH` as well.

 Once we fixed that the next failure happens way later, in `bootstrap-stage4-gcc`: